-We’re going to be looking at the second reason because the first is just a protection mechanism and a justification therein.
-Success is never born of justification or of ignorance.
-Just like trying to make everything easy and convenient, but that’s another topic altogether.
+We’re going to be looking at the second reason because the first is just a protection mechanism.
+Success is never born of justification or ignorance; just like trying to make everything easy and convenient, but that’s another topic altogether.

-The problem with the “Marketing Department” is the focus is supposed to be on marketing.
+The problem with the in-house “Marketing Department” is that the focus is supposed to be on marketing.
 This would presuppose that someone thought this through, however, the actual function of marketing for the LO is quite different than it is for cell phones and sandwiches.
-Yet, the marketing approach for cell phones and sandwiches is the approach that 99% of the marketing departments use and the LO trusts that they’re the marketing department so they must know what they’re doing.
+Yet, the marketing approach for cell phones and sandwiches is the approach that 99% of in-house “Marketing Departments” use, and the LO trusts that they’re the marketing department, so they must know what they’re doing.

-None of the LO’s I’ve spoken with over the last decade can attribute business to the marketing department in any real way and most of them have expressed how they are not involved with their marketing and its message.
+None of the LO’s I’ve spoken with over the last decade can attribute business to their marketing department in any real way, and most of them have expressed how they are not involved with their marketing and its message.

 This is where the process starts to break down.

 Sounds harsh, but I assure you, it’s the gospel truth.
-There are an exhausting number of items that destroy the effectiveness of marketing in a big ticket item like home finance and to go through them all here would have this blog post resemble a novel rather than a post, and not all of them apply to each Loan Officer or Broker.
+There are an exhausting number of items that destroy the effectiveness of marketing for a big ticket item like home finance, and to go through them all here would have this blog post resemble a novel, rather than a post, and not all of them even apply to each Loan Officer or Broker.
 There are some LO’s that could care less about their sphere of influence and where their business comes from and they typically use whatever their mandated to use and never grow their business the way they claim they want to see it grow.

-When an LO says “all of my business comes from referral…” that’s an accurate statement but consider getting 1 referral every 4 to 6 months vs. getting 1 or 2 referrals every 30 to 45 days at the very least.
+When an LO says “all of my business comes from referrals,” that may be an accurate statement, but consider getting one referral every 4 to 6 months vs. getting one or two referrals every 30 to 45 days at the very least.
 If you are continually allowing a “marketing department” to guide your messaging and manage your relationships with your sphere, you can expect far less referrals by virtue of the nature and focus of corporate marketing departments.
 You simply aren’t as important as the corporation, despite much hype to the contrary.

 Your ability to draw referrals from your past clients also depends on the size of your past client database.
-With a minimum of 100 to 150 past clients, the average LO maintaining a real-life communication in monthly intervals will see 1 to as many as 3 new files with each marketing attempt.
+With a minimum of 100 to 150 past clients, the average LO maintaining a real-life communication in monthly intervals will see one to as many as three new files with each marketing attempt.

-When the “marketing department” is only concerned with the appearance of doing the marketing based on the latest contemporary digital gimmick to save time, money and offer ease and convenience, those marketing efforts are what we call “Mistaking Activity for Achievement.”
-This has been proven month after month, year after year and now decade after decade since the “online” marketing craze has hit the sales floor.
+When the “marketing department” is only concerned with the appearance of doing the marketing based on the latest contemporary digital gimmick in order to save time, money and offer ease and convenience, those marketing efforts are what we call “Mistaking Activity for Achievement.”
+This has been proven month after month, year after year, and now decade after decade, since the “online” marketing craze has hit the sales floor.

 The difference in revenue experienced by actually marketing to a well maintained and accurate past client database is far superior to any and all canned marketing efforts for LO’s and Realtors.
-Corporate marketing departments have a natural disconnect from the LO’s they service and the chasm they create between the LO and actual borrowers is alarming if not embarrassing.
-That’s sad and unfortunately accurate.
+Corporate, in-house marketing departments have a natural disconnect from the LO’s they service and the chasm they create between the LO and actual borrowers is alarming, if not embarrassing.
+That’s sad and, unfortunately, accurate.
 Talk about inefficient and ineffective…

-We have an alarming amount of clients that have said “Oh, we have an in house marketing department that takes care of all that, I’m good…”, and that after opening their minds and really looking at the reality of their marketing situation, would never use a corporate marketing department unless mandated, but then again, the most successful LO’s we’ve ever encountered are true entrepreneurs and are in charge of their own destiny.
+We have an alarming amount of clients who have said “Oh, we have an in-house marketing department that takes care of all that, I’m good…”, and that, after opening their minds and really looking at the reality of their marketing situation, would never use a corporate marketing department unless mandated.
+But then, again, the most successful LO’s we’ve ever encountered are true entrepreneurs and are in charge of their own destiny.
 They’re not employees, and would never put a surrogate in place to speak on their behalf sight unseen to the most valuable marketing commodity, their past clients.
-It’s alarming, how many people do exactly that for the ease and convenience.
-Doing nothing is easy, and it sure is convenient.
+It’s alarming how many people do exactly that just for the ease and convenience.
+In other words, doing nothing is easy, and it sure is convenient.